Finding

 catalog is the quality of the specimen when collected and the

 facility in which it was stored prior to shipping.
-Too many times
+Many

 readily share information on acclimation and care.